Fusion GPS, company behind anti-Trump dossier, fights House subpoenas

 The dossier contends that Russia amassed compromising information about Trump and engaged in an effort to influence the outcome of the 2016 presidential election on his behalf.
 The document circulated in Washington last year and was provided to the FBI.
 Special counsel Robert Mueller's investigators -- who are probing whether the Trump campaign coordinated with Russia to sway the election -- have spoken with the former British spy who helped compile it, The Associated Press has reported.

 Firm co-founder Simpson spoke privately over the summer for about 10 hours to the Senate Judiciary Committee.
-Levy said the firm is also cooperating on a voluntary basis with the Senate intelligence committee.
 Both panels are also investigating Russian meddling in the election.

 The dossier and its origins have been the subject of intense speculation on Capitol Hill.
 Fox News reported last week that the FBI and Justice Department have turned down or ignored a series of requests from the House Intelligence Committee seeking information on the document.